CxAalto/verkko/README.md

 * u:
-    - Personal general purpose code, without testing or backwards-compatability requirements.
+    - Personal general purpose code, without testing or backwards-compatibility requirements.
 Used for things too specific to be worth refining, but should be somewhere.
     Contains separate subdirectories for different group members. e.g., u/darst.

-About code backwards-comptibilty and versioning
+About code backwards-compatibility and versioning
 -----------------------------------------------

 The idea of backwards compatibility is that, once written, code should